CoreSheep/data-engineer-cheetsheet/pandas/LeetCode_AC_list.md

 s.dropna()      # [1, 3]
 s.ffill()       # [1, 1, 3, 3] (fill the next value)
 s.bfill()       # [1, 3, 3, NaN] (fill the previous value)
+# fill with NaN for integer and float
+s.fillna(np.nan)

 # count the number of NaN and non-NaN values
 s.isna().sum()    # count of NaN